Accounting Schools in South Dakota

 - There are 12 not-for-profit colleges and universities with accounting degree programs in South Dakota.1

 - 2 not-for-profit schools offer a master’s or advanced degree in accounting.1

-- Highest transfer-out rate*: Dakota Wesleyan University, 42%1
+- Highest transfer-out rate*: Dakota State University, 41%1

 Continue reading to find profiles of popular schools and programs and information about possible career tracks for graduates from accounting schools in South Dakota.

-There was just one school with first-time CPA candidates in South Dakota (with an advanced degree).
-The 70.7% pass rate was higher than the national pass rate of 54.6% for all candidates in 2013 (with a bachelor’s or advanced degree).
+There was one school with first-time CPA candidates in South Dakota (with an advanced degree) in 2015.
+The 77.8% pass rate was higher than the national pass rate of 48.4% for all candidates in 2015 (with a bachelor’s or advanced degree).
 When weighing options for accounting programs, the CPA exam pass rate can be a helpful metric but the numbers can be misleading for schools with a small number of candidates.
-For a comprehensive breakdown of CPA exam statistics see the 2014 NASBA Uniform CPA Examination Candidate Performance report provided by the National Association of State Boards of Accountancy.
+For a comprehensive breakdown of CPA exam statistics see the 2015 NASBA Uniform CPA Examination Candidate Performance report provided by the National Association of State Boards of Accountancy (NASBA).

 Top Master’s in Accounting Programs in South Dakota